Update: December 22, 2020

 For more information on why funding MFP matters, check out our fact sheet.

 Money Follows the Person (MFP) Bills in the 116th Congress

 Permanent funding for MFP is a critical solution to the COVID-19 crisis in nursing homes and other congregate settings.
 Over 40% of COVID-19 deaths to date have been related to nursing homes, with even higher rates of infection.
 MFP is a crucial tool to help people in nursing homes and other congregate settings transition to smaller, safer settings in the community.
 However, Congress has so far only passed extensions providing short-term funding for MFP, the latest of which will expire on November 30, 2020 through a short-term extension of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 Short-term MFP extensions are problematic because the lack of reliable funding for the program has caused states to significantly decrease the number of MFP transitions.
 A number of states have completely shut down their MFP programs or are in the process of doing so.

-On December 6, 2019, Senators Chuck Grassley (R-IA) and Ron Wyden (D-OR) announced that permanent extensions of the MFP program and protections against spousal impoverishment for recipients of Medicaid Home and Community Based Services (HCBS) would be included in the updated version of their bipartisan drug pricing legislation, the Prescription Drug Pricing Reduction Act of 2019, introduced earlier in 2019.
+On December 6, 2019, Senators Chuck Grassley (R-IA) and Ron Wyden (D-OR) announced that permanent extensions of the MFP program and protections against spousal impoverishment for recipients of Medicaid Home and Community Based Services (HCBS) would be included in the updated version of their bipartisan drug pricing legislation, the Prescription Drug Pricing Reduction Act (PDPRA) of 2019, introduced earlier in 2019.
 The updated legislation would provide funding to states to continue efforts to transition people with disabilities and older adults from institutions back into their communities through the MFP program.
 Although Congress initially appeared likely to take up the PDPRA in May 2020, the COVID-19 epidemic caused Congress to put consideration of the PDPRA on hold.

 For more information, check out our fact sheet.